Dark-Antidark Spinor Solitons in Spin-1 Bose Gases: Numerical Methods

 To converge to the DADD state, we start the Newton iteration with the initial ``guess"

-Once again for large $N$, the Gaussian has to be replaced with the corresponding Thomas-Fermi profile.
 As indicated also above, converging to the ADDAD or DADD state does not require any knowledge about the form of the anti-dark(s) in the initial ``guess" for the Newton scheme.
 The crucial part is the presence of a phase jump and an amplitude suppression in the desired dark component(s).

 \item Upon converging to the ADDAD and DADD states by means of the Newton scheme for a particular set of parameters, we subsequently study their stability properties.
 These properties are extracted by numerically solving the Bogoliubov de-Gennes (BdG) equations, obtained by considering small perturbations about the solitonic states to linear order.
 To obtain the BdG equations, we take the Ansatz